KdudeDev/InfiniteMath/docs/Explanation.md

 Now if we did something like `{1, 3} + {1, 2}`, we would get:

-> {1.1, 3} (1100)
+> {1.1, 3}

+This gives us `1100`.
 And since we're not using numbers, we can go above the limit.
-For example, `"1, 1000"` is equal to 1 with 1000 zeros, or 1 Untrigintatrecentillion.
+For example, `{1, 1000}` is equal to 1 with 1000 zeros, or 1 Untrigintatrecentillion.
 We can continue all the way up until reaching `1e+308` zeros, which would look like:

 > {1, 1e+308}